saidinesh5/mongoose-cpp/README.md

 # Development

 We maintain a patched fork The upstream mongoose web server library is present as a submodule in vendor/mongoose.
-It is patched to enable multithreaded operations on mongoose buffers
+It is patched to enable multithreaded operations on mongoose buffers.
+We also use the excellent libyuarel to parse the querystring.

 # License